Zemdomu/ZemDomu-core/README.md

 - ✅ Lint semantic issues in HTML, JSX and TSX
 - 📦 Works in Node.js, CI or any JS runtime
-- ⚙️ Extensible rule system
+- ⚙️ Extensible rule system with simple custom rules
+- 🔀 Cross-component analysis for React/JSX projects
+- 🚀 Command line interface with `--custom` and `--cross`
+- ⚠️ Configurable rule severity (`error`, `warning`, `off`)
+- 📈 Performance diagnostics for profiling lint runs
 - 📚 Shared by the extension and GitHub Action
 - 🧪 Simple API: `lint(content, options)`